Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Factions & Organisations/Dragoness Family.md

 # Titles
 The full title of the House's leader is that of 'Elder'.
 The role of family elder is passed down to the oldest sibling not accounting for gender.
-Since [[Dragoness Barony]] was established, the title of Baron is since associated with the family Elder.
+Since Dragonessarony]] was established, the title of Baron is since associated with the family Elder.
 Their offspring is since also refered to as "His / her free lord / lady".